Skip to content

 Examples of business rules by sector:

-• Financing/leasing: The financed amount must not exceed a defined ratio relative to the balance sheet revenue.
-The contract signatory must be the director listed on the registration certificate or hold a valid power of attorney as of the signing date.
+• Financing/leasing: The financed amount must not exceed a defined ratio relative to the financial statement revenue.
+The contract signatory must be the director listed on the ASIC extract or hold a valid power of attorney as of the signing date.

-• Banking/KYC: The company registration certificate must be less than 3 months old.
-The address on the government ID must match the proof of address (with tolerance for minor discrepancies).
-For a comprehensive overview of the evolving regulatory requirements driving these checks, see our KYC 2026 requirements guide.
+• Banking/KYC: The ASIC extract must be recent.
+The address on the passport must match the proof of address (with tolerance for minor discrepancies).
+For a comprehensive overview of the regulatory requirements, see our KYC 2026 requirements guide.

-• Real estate: The net taxable income on the tax return must be consistent with the submitted pay stubs (5% tolerance margin).
+• Real estate: The net taxable income on the ATO assessment must be consistent with the submitted payslips (5% tolerance margin).

-• Insurance: The declared beneficial owner must appear in the articles of incorporation or the general assembly minutes.
+• Insurance: The declared beneficial owner must appear in the company constitution or board resolution.

 Level 3: External Source Enrichment